LordButley/JapanEasy/TESTING.md

     * The logo and the start button provide user feedback when hovered over.
     * There is a short and concise description of what to do on the website and how to do it .
 2. As a user visiting the site for the first time, I want to play the game quickly and easily.
-    * A user can start a game as soon as they enter the sign as there game choices are set to a default.
+    * A user can start a game as soon as they enter the site as the game choices are set to a default.
-    * A user can see straight away the radio button which are intuitive and in keeping with ux norms.
+    * A user can see straight away the radio buttons which are intuitive and in keeping with ux norms.
 Within a few seconds they can be playing not only a game, but the game of their choosing.
 3. As a user, I want to be able to access the website on desktop, tablet and mobile devices, to ensure convenience.
     * Users who are browsing on Chrome, Safari, Microsoft Edge or Firefox can use the website on desktop, tablet and mobile devices with full responsiveness.
 4. As a user, I want to be able to easily access the social media accounts of "JapanEasy"